pressody/pressody-records/docs/security.md

 # Security

-This document outlines the considerations we've made regarding the security of PixelgradeLT Records and the resources it creates to provide you with the information you need to help make informed decisions about the security of your site.
+This document outlines the considerations we've made regarding the security of Pressody Records and the resources it creates to provide you with the information you need to help make informed decisions about the security of your site.

-If you think you've discovered a vulnerability, please [get in touch privately](https://pixelgrade.com/contact/).
+If you think you've discovered a vulnerability, please [get in touch privately](https://getpressody.com/contact/).

 ## Introduction

-Resources created by PixelgradeLT Records are private by default and require authentication to access them.
+Resources created by Pressody Records are private by default and require authentication to access them.

 Only users registered in WordPress with the appropriate [capabilities](#capabilities) can access protected resources, which include package artifacts (plugin and theme zip files) and the `packages.json` endpoint.

-PixelgradeLT Records ships with support for accessing protected resources by using API Keys via [Basic HTTP Authentication](https://tools.ietf.org/html/rfc2617).
+Pressody Records ships with support for accessing protected resources by using API Keys via [Basic HTTP Authentication](https://tools.ietf.org/html/rfc2617).

 ## API Keys